panoply/spx/docs/src/views/docs/usage/components.md

 import spx from 'spx';

-export class Demo extends spx.Component {
+export class Demo extends spx.Component({

-  static define = {
   name: 'demo',           // Define an identifier (optional)
+  sugar: false,           // Whether or not to use node sugars
   nodes: ['foo'],         // Define elements associated with components
-    state: {}               // Define component state interface }
+  state: {}               // Define component state interface }) {

   connect({ page }) {}      // Component lifecycle event when component connects onmount({ page }) {}      // Component lifecycle event when component rendered unmount({ page }) {}      // Component lifecycle event when component removed

   method() {
     this.state            // State object as per define.state
-    this.dom.root           // DocumentElement reference: <html>
+    this.root             // DocumentElement reference: <html>
-    this.dom.view           // HTMLElement reference for: <div spx-component="demo">
+    this.dom              // HTMLElement reference for: <div spx-component="demo">
-    this.dom.foo            // The HTMLElement of <div spx-node="demo.foo"> in dom or undefined this.dom.foo()          // An HTMLElement[] list of all nodes using <div spx-node="demo.foo">
+    this.fooNode          // The HTMLElement of <div spx-node="demo.foo"> in dom or undefined this.fooNodes         // An HTMLElement[] list of all nodes using <div spx-node="demo.foo">
-    this.dom.fooExists      // Whether or not <div spx-node="demo.foo"> exists in dom
+    this.hasFoo           // Whether or not <div spx-node="demo.foo"> exists in dom }

-  }

   callback (event) {